 Simplifying the Problem, and the Solution

 In situations like this, we need to restate the problem in a way that is easier (faster) to solve.
-Going back to the simple formula for the average, we would assume if the average position is the sum of positions divided by the number of impressions, then the average position for the combined data should be the sum of all of the positions, divided by the number of all of the impressions:
+Going back to the simple formula for the average, we can assume that if the average position is the sum of positions divided by the number of impressions, then the average position for the combined data should be the sum of all of the positions, divided by the number of all of the impressions:

 avg position = (sum of positions1 + sum of positions2) / (impressions1 + impressions2)

 It sounds a lot simpler than the formula above, and if you are good at math formula substitutions, you can actually show this will result in exactly the same number.
 The difference is that it involves a number we don’t have in our data: the “sum of positions”.
 But that is easy enough to calculate; since the avg position is the (sum of positions)/impressions, then we know:

 sum of positions = avg position * impressions

 Believe it or not, we now have a really simple way to combine our average with a few simple steps in a spreadsheet:

 - append one data set to the other